 The last few years of Charles II’s kingship were relatively quiet and stable.
 Abroad, English commerce expanded in India and along the West Coast of Africa, as well as the Hudson Bay Company settlements in North America.
 The settlements at New York and New Jersey were captured.
 Inland the Pennsylvania colony was becoming an asylum for all persecuted under the rule of its Quaker dictator William Penn.
 To the south, two Carolina colonies were founded and named in honor of Charles II.

 In his later years Charles may have succumbed to mercury poisoning, then considered a medicine used to treat syphilis.
 He suffered a stroke while shaving in February 1685.
 His death was a long and slow process.
 He lay in bed for days until all seemed close to the end.
 Then, through back door of the king’s chamber (formerly used by the king’s mistresses), one the king’s gentlemen ushered in Father John Huddleston, a priest who had assisted Charles in his escape from the Battle of Worcester many years prior, and Charles was received into Roman Catholicism on his deathbed.
-He took his first and final communion on his deathbed.
+He took his first and final communion only moments before death.
 Thus Charles II fulfilled his secret oath to France during his last moments of life.
 Early the next morning he requested that the window be opened so that he might see the light of day one last time.
 Shortly thereafter he slipped into unconsciousness and died around noon.
 Charles is buried at Westminster Abbey.

 Winston Churchill offers the following comments on Charles II’s death: “All the fires of England burned low, but there was a genial glow from the embers at which the weary king warmed his hands.
 Halifax, now more than ever trusted, still urged him to the adventure of a new Parliament, and Charles might have consented, when suddenly in February 1685 an apoplectic stroke laid him low.
 With that air of superiority to death for which all mortals should be grateful he apologised for being ‘so unconscionable a time in dying’… Apart from hereditary monarchy, there was not much in which Charles believed in this world or another.
 He wanted to be King, as was his right, and have a pleasant life” (369).